 The command obeyed by the soldiers was from an earthly king they could see.
 The command obeyed by the three Hebrews was from the heavenly king they could not see.
 The soldiers were forced into a rigorous training program for an extended period of time, being taught the importance of implicit, unquestioning, automatic obedience.
 They were expected to behave like robots.
 The three Hebrew men, like Daniel, had “purposed in” (Daniel 1:8) their hearts to serve God by choice, unlike that of the soldiers whose power of choice had long since been subverted to the authority of another human who had just been seized with a fit of temporary insanity.

 Verse 23: And these three men, Shadrach, Meshach, and Abednego, fell down bound into the midst of the burning fiery furnace.

-Evidently they had been pitched bodily into the furnace before the soldiers succumbed to the heat of the fire.
-Note that such demonstration of abject loyalty does not appear to have called forth any expression of appreciation from the king.
-Evidently, he took little note of what they had done.
+Evidently, they had been pitched bodily into the furnace before the soldiers succumbed to the heat of the fire.
+Note that such a demonstration of abject loyalty does not appear to have called forth any expression of appreciation from the king.
+H took little note of what they had done.

 Verses 24 & 25: Then Nebuchadnezzar the king was astonied, and rose up in haste, and spake, and said unto his counsellors, Did not we cast three men bound into the midst of the fire?
 They answered and said unto the king, True, O king.
 He answered and said, Lo, I see four men loose, walking in the midst of the fire, and they have no hurt; and the form of the fourth is like the Son of God.